General Electric Company (GE)

 General Electric Company’s (GE) dividend yield is 0.29%, which means that for every $100 invested in the company's stock, investors would receive $0.29 in dividends per year.

 General Electric Company’s payout ratio is 7.1% which means that 7.1% of the company's earnings are paid out as dividends.
 A low payout ratio may indicate that the company has a strong financial position and can invest in growth opportunities, while a high payout ratio may indicate that the company is returning most of its earnings to shareholders.
 GE’s annual dividend is $0.32 per share.
 This is the total amount of dividends paid out to shareholders in a year.

 General Electric Company’s (GE) ex-dividend date is , which means that buyers purchasing shares on or after that date will not be eligible to receive the next dividend payment.

 General Electric Company (GE) pays dividends on a quarterly basis.
+The next dividend payment is planned on .
 General Electric Company (GE) has increased its dividends for 1 year.
 This is a positive sign of the company's financial stability and its ability to pay consistent dividends in the future.

 Dividend History and Growth

 General Electric Company (GE) dividend payments per share are an average of 0.00% over the past 12 months, 0.00% over the past 36 months, -41.82% over the past 60 months, and -25.31% over the past 120 months.